rust-lang/book/nostarch/chapter18.md

 ## Pattern Syntax

-Throughout the book, you’ve seen examples of many kinds of patterns.
-In this section, we gather all the syntax valid in patterns and discuss why you might want to use each one.
+In this section, we gather all the syntax valid in patterns and discuss why and when you might want to use each one.

 ### Matching Literals